Supplement and Herb Guide for Arthritis Symptoms

 Origin: Root of a vine-like plant from Asia.

-Claims: Reduces pain and inflammation and treats symptoms of RA, lupus and other autoimmune diseases.
+Claims: Thunder god vine for arthritis reduces pain and inflammation and treats symptoms — speicfically of RA, lupus and other autoimmune diseases.

 What we know: Used in Chinese medicine for years, thunder god vine shows evidence of suppressing the immune system.